mohannaresh/androidnativetest/README.md

     2. For test reports i used Extent report listners and created customised reports for all testcases.These reports will be created under "TestResults/TestReports" folder after testsuit run is finished.

     3. For failure scenarios screenshots will capture under "TestResults/Screenshots" directory after testsuit run is finished

+**Reason for selecting Appium**

+1. To use same codebase for both android and iOS platforms considering scalability, opensource for building automation framework i thought of building this assignment in two ways. one with appium using Java and other with WDIO with typescript
+2. Due to time constraints of other tasks finished appium framework with Java & sharing it for the task assignment